rkuma183/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 {% include _toc.html %}

 This tutorial describes how to make use of Terminal to make your life easier and less frustrating.

 What Apple calls the Terminal is a Bash shell.

-{% include _intro.html %}
+## Finder

+Three ways to relaunch the Finder:

+0. Hold the Option key and right-click the Finder icon in the Dock, then select Relaunch.

+0. Press the command key with your right hand and option+esc key combo with your left hand for the Force Quit menu.
+Then select the Finder and click Relaunch.

+0. Click the Apple button at the upper-left corner to select <strong>Log out</strong>.
+   Then log back in to your user account.

 <a id="Terminalz"></a>